-Control Pictures and PDF files Saved in Plan/Layout
+Control pictures and PDF files saved in a plan/layout

 By default, picture files and PDF files are referenced from outside of your Chief Architect file.
-You can, however, open the Specification dialogs for both of these types of objects and check the Save in Plan option to embed the picture, or PDF, in the plan.
-If you chose this option, it could cause a significant slowdown when working in the plan or layout file.
+You can, however, open the specification dialogs for both of these types of objects and check the Save in Plan option to embed the picture or PDF in the plan/layout.
+If you choose this option, slowness could occur when working in the file.